GSA/digitalgov.gov/content/posts/2015-05-27-the-api-briefing-nasa-builds-api-nasa-gov-to-launch-more-apis-to-developers.md

 {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/600-x-400-Asterank-API-April-27th-2070-3D-map-of-significant-asteroids-overlaid-onto-the-orbits-of-Mercury-Venus-Earth-and-Mars.jpg" alt="Asterank API displays three-dimensional map of significant asteroids overlaid onto the orbits of Mercury, Venus, Earth, and Mars, dated April 27, 2070." >}}

-NASA has been busy since we <a href="https://www.WHATEVER/2014/08/27/the-api-briefing-mining-the-rich-data-resources-of-nasa-the-international-space-apps-challenges/" target="_blank">last visited their collection of APIs back in August 2014</a>.
+NASA has been busy since we <a href="{{< relref "2014-08-27-the-api-briefing-mining-the-rich-data-resources-of-nasa-the-international-space-apps-challenges.md" >}}" target="_blank">last visited their collection of APIs back in August 2014</a>.
 NASA has just launched <a href="http://api.nasa.gov/" target="_blank">API.NASA.gov</a> where developers can learn to use existing NASA APIs or contribute their APIs to the catalog.

 NASA encourages developers to obtain an API Key to begin using or contributing APIs.
 Developers do not need an API key, but their requests to the API will be limited.
 I would encourage developers to obtain an API key.
 API keys are free and allow NASA to track who is using the APIs.
 This is useful information because it tells which APIs are most popular and should be given more resources.
 API key tracking also helps to determine which data sets should be given APIs next.